 Mattie Dixon Community Cupboard – Your donations of baked beans, canned sweet peas, boxed instant mashed potatoes, canned fruit, mixed fruit, pears, boxed snacks/crackers, peanut butter, coffee, tea, cocoa, boxed cereals, hot cereals (oatmeal), pancake mix and pancake syrup are needed for the Mattie Dixon Community Cupboard.
 Please bring these items to church and place them in the collection box located under the coat rack outside the kitchen.

 Monday Evening Bible Study

-The group is beginning a new study on the Book of Acts.
+The group is studying Paul’s Letter to the Colossians.
 If you have been thinking of joining the study, now would be a good time to come.
 The group meets on the first and third Mondays of the month.
 Hope to see you there.
 Contact Lynn Robinson with any questions (215-628-3359.)

 Discovery Bible Study